Assignment Help

 Develop the problem section with specificity

-Do not just describe the problem — build the reader’s understanding of it systematically.
-Cover its causes (why does this problem exist?), its scope (how many people are affected, how severely?), and its consequences (what happens if nothing changes?).
-Use at least two credible sources in this section.
-The goal is to make the reader feel that the problem is real, serious, and urgent — without resorting to emotional manipulation.
-Facts do this better than adjectives.
-Using qualitative and quantitative data together — a statistic plus a human example — is the most effective approach for problem description in college essays.
+Cover the problem’s causes (why does it exist?), its scope (how many people are affected?), and its consequences (what happens if nothing changes?).
+Use at least two credible sources.
+The goal is to make the reader feel that the problem is real, serious, and urgent — facts do this better than adjectives.

 8